Kbibars/InstaGallery/README.md

 Note: The API still needs tweaking regarding caching the images and running on a different thread than the Main thread , I realized this problem mid-work and was too late to fix within the time frame .

+Final Note : I tried many methods to cache the image instead of having it stored like this , I looked into LRUcachin, Looked into DiskCaching , DoubleCache library and for some reason
+Nothing worked untill the date of delivery.